debops/debops/docs/ansible/roles/debops.saslauthd/introduction.rst

 This role allows configuration of multiple :command:`saslauthd` instances which can be used by different services.
 By default role can configure support for SMTP AUTH for Postfix, other services might be supported in the future.
+The role is also integrated with the LDAP framework implemented in the :ref:`debops.ldap` role and can be used to implement authentication via the LDAP directory in other services.

 Installation